The Great Backyard Bird Count

 Join The Parklands as we participate in The Great Backyard Bird Count!
 The Great Backyard Bird Count (GBBC) was launched in 1998 by the Cornell Lab of Ornithology and the National Audubon Society.
 It is an annual, four-day, citizen science event where people contribute to a worldwide bird database by recording bird observations and submitting them online.

 You can take part in the GBBC on your own anytime between February 13-16th or join fellow birders with scheduled bird walks.
 Dates, times, meeting locations, and hike leaders are all indicated in the schedule below.
-On each walk, experienced leaders will log sightings on ebird and share the list with participants at the end.
+On each walk, experienced leaders will log sightings on eBird and share the list with participants at the end.

 The Golden Binoculars